formkiq/docs.formkiq.com/docs/platform/api_security.md

 :::note
 You need the IAM execute-api permission to be able to use IAM Authentication and all requests will be run with administration privileges.

+**For more information on creating this IAM User, please [see the instructions in our API Walkthrough](/docs/getting-started/api-walkthrough/#aws-iam).**
 :::

 ### API Key